Salomon Crossamphibian Swift 2 Review

 With a narrow, traditional fit and large heel-toe drop, these shoes feel a lot like a typical running shoe.
-This is great for foot protection, where a stiffer sole keeps you from squishing your foot in cracks and provides plenty of cushion on rock-strewn ground.
+This design is great for foot protection, where a stiffer sole keeps you from squishing your foot in cracks and provides plenty of cushion on the rock-strewn ground.

 As these are marketed as a water shoe, we would have liked to have been a bit more comfortable wearing them with bare feet.
 Unfortunately, the inside of the shoe is quite abrasive and has a lot of exposed stitching and seams, making it uncomfortable on bare feet.
-While even thin socks ameliorate this, it's a bummer for what would otherwise be a great camp shoe on raft trips.
+While even thin socks alleviate this, it's a bummer for what would otherwise be a great camp shoe on raft trips.

 These shoes are a good example of how siping just doesn't make up for rubber that isn't sticky.
 Compared to other siped shoes, we notice that the tread on these is much stiffer and flexes less when you step due to the substantial cushioning of the midsole.
 This might prevent the sipes from really opening much and providing traction.

-The Crossamphibian Swift 2 is a minimal, super lightweight shoe, made almost entirely of mesh.
+The Crossamphibian Swift 2 is a minimal, super lightweight shoe made almost entirely of mesh.
 Like other mesh water shoes, it doesn't really provide any warmth on its own.
 They require thicker socks to keep feet warm in colder conditions.

 We wouldn't hesitate to use these as a primary running or light hiking shoe in wet climates.
 Their comfortable fit and decent traction on soft surfaces make them great on the trail, and we could easily see putting in long days in them with comfort.

 With decent comfort and good support, they make a great camp or backup shoe for traveling.
-They are insanely light (only a pound for the pair in size 12), and compress to little more than their soles, making it easy to stuff them on the side of a backpack.
+They are insanely light (only a pound for the pair in size 12) and compress to little more than their soles, making it easy to stuff them on the side of a backpack.

 The Crossamphibian is not a sensitive, flexible shoe.
-Think of them as more traditional running shoes, with a moderately stiff but well-cushioned sole.
+Think of them as more traditional running shoes with a moderately stiff but well-cushioned sole.
 You can get a decent feel for the ground beneath your feet, but these don't come close to the proprioception of booties or even thin-soled kayaking shoes.

-With great drainage comes just ok durability.
+With excellent drainage comes just ok durability.
 These shoes have hardened and reinforced material around the toe that provides enough coverage to prevent punctures in the front of the shoe.
 However, they are very stitch-heavy, even down on the low parts of the sides of the shoe.
 We often find that abrasion targets these areas low to the ground, which fray, come unstitched, and can lead to holes.
 However, we note that these shoes held up fine during our relatively short testing period.

 The outsoles on the Crossamphibian are comprised of relatively hard, siped rubber.
 The lugs are moderately deep and seem wear-resistant, compared to other water shoes we tested.
 However, that comes at a pretty serious cost to traction.

+The Salomon Crossamphibian Swift 2 is a well-designed running shoe.
+While it drains well, it just doesn't check the boxes we expect from a water shoe.
 Priced similarly to other running shoes, these are a decent value.
-With a stickier sole and a slightly wider toebox that would accommodate some insulation, they would perform much better on the water, but they're a decent deal if you're just looking for a trainer that is a bit more water focused that most running shoes.
+They would perform much better on the water with a stickier sole and a slightly wider toebox that would accommodate some insulation.
+Still, they're a decent deal if you're just looking for a trainer that is a bit more water-focused than most running shoes.